ibm-cloud-docs/sell/da-catalog-details.md

 ## Defining your product page
 {: #da-catalog-about}

-When users select your product from the catalog, they are directed to additional details, including a list of features and supporting media.
+When users select your product from the catalog, they are directed to additional details, including a detailed description of your product and a list of features.
 These details are displayed on the About tab within your product page.

 ### Providing a detailed description of your product
 {: #da-catalog-long-desc}